German conservatives name Merz chancellor candidate – DW – 09/17/2024

 Merz and Söder announced the decision at a press conference at noon (1000 GMT/UTC) on Tuesday.

 "To keep it short, the chancellorship question is answered — it's Friedrich Merz," said Söder.
-"I'm fine with this, and I support it absolutely," the Bavarian politician said, adding that he felt this would disappoint those inside Chancellor Olaf Scholz's ruling coalition.
+"I'm fine with this, and I fully support it," the Bavarian politician said.

+"We have only one goal, to dislodge the traffic light coalition [Chancellor Olaf Scholz's government] and to get Germany back on track.
+Everything has to be subordinate to that."

+Merz thanked Söder for his support and stressed that there would be no repeat of the open power struggle over the candidacy as in the last election year of 2021.
+"Today, we are both assuming our leadership responsibility," said the CDU leader.
+"We know that this responsibility extends beyond both of us."

 Who is Friedrich Merz?